EzyGang/py-cachify/docs/tutorial/locks/lock-methods.md

 Understanding these methods allows for better management of locks within your applications.
 Depending on your application’s architecture (sync vs. async), you'll choose between the synchronous or asynchronous methods to check lock status or release locks after use.
-This ensures that resources are managed efficiently and concurrently executed code does not produce race conditions or inconsistent data.
+This ensures that resources are managed efficiently and that concurrently executed code does not produce race conditions or inconsistent data.

 ## What's next

-We'll see how can we use `lock` as a decorator and see the ✨magic✨ that py-cachify does.
+We'll see how can we use the `lock` as a decorator and see the ✨magic✨ that py-cachify does.